 - Operational parameters like the speed of the tool, the feed can be controlled easily.

-- Reduce operator’s fatigues as they don’t need to inspect each and every part.
+- Reduce operator’s fatigues as they don’t need to inspect every part.

 - Semi-skilled workers can be deployed more.

-- No need to check each individual part for quality.
-Check on the basis of a batch is enough.
+- No need to check each part for quality.
+Check based on a batch is enough.

 Disadvantages Of Jigs And Fixtures